ptvan/ptvan.github.io/_posts/2019-12-15-imbalanced-data.md

 4. Penalized models: impose costs on mistaken prediction, pushing your predictions away from the majority class

 5. Try a different approach like anomaly/change detection.

 ### Tools for handling imbalanced data

+1. SMOTE (Synthetic Minority Oversampling TEchnique) is implemented in R and Python.